luoxiu/Rainbow/README.md

 ## Contribute

+If you want to add new features, feel free to submit a pull request.
 Any contributing is welcome at all times!

+## Acknowledge

+Inspired by the awesome javascript library [color](https://github.com/Qix-/color).